medikoo/es5-ext/README.md

 _remove(name)(obj)  =def  delete obj[name]_

+### validFunction(arg)

+If given object is not function throw TypeError in other case return it.

 ## Function Prototype extensions

 Some of the methods were inspired by [Functional JavaScript](http://osteele.com/sources/javascript/functional/) project by Olivier Steele